Kr0issant/MediaFire-Upload-Automation-Tool-UplinkFire/README.md

 ## 🕷 Troubleshooting

 * **WebDriver Issues:**
-    * If the WebDriver is not working correctly, download the latest stable version of `chromedriver.exe` from [https://googlechromelabs.github.io/chrome-for-testing/](https://googlechromelabs.github.io/chrome-for-testing/) and replace the existing one in the `UplinkFire` folder (or the `_internal` folder for the pre-built release).
+    * If the WebDriver is not working correctly, download the latest stable version of `chromedriver` from [https://googlechromelabs.github.io/chrome-for-testing/](https://googlechromelabs.github.io/chrome-for-testing/) and replace the existing one in the `UplinkFire` folder (or the `_internal` folder for the pre-built release).
-    * Ensure the file is named `chromedriver.exe`.
+    * Ensure that the executable file is named `chromedriver`.
 * **Account Registration:**
     * If a reCAPTCHA appears, the automatic registration will halt.
 Manually complete the reCAPTCHA and click "Submit."